JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 Judge authentication

-Section titled “Judge authentication”Workers authenticate once at startup (or per request internally):
+Section titled “Judge authentication”Workers authenticate at startup (or per request internally):

 curl -X POST http://localhost:5000/v1/login_judge \ -H "Authorization: YOUR_JUDGE_PASSWORD"Returns {"token":"..."}.
 That token has role: 1 and can PATCH submissions and fetch test cases.

 JUDGE_PASSWORD must match on both the data layer and judge containers.
-Mismatch = submissions sit in PENDING forever while RabbitMQ happily delivers messages to a worker that can’t write results back.
+A mismatch leaves submissions in PENDING while RabbitMQ delivers messages to workers that cannot write results back.

 Password reset